jessiepelosi/ferntxms/Phylotranscriptomics/Phylotranscriptomics.md

 trimal -in OGXXXX_NT.fa -out OGXXX_NT.trim50.fa -gt 0.5
 ```

 In some cases, trimming led to problems where some sequences were composed entirely of gaps.
 We learned of this issue by running into the log error messages in IQTREE.
-This can be done in the following way with [qiime ver.
-1.9.1](http://qiime.org/) (Caporaso et al. 2010).
+This can be done in the following way with Seqkit.

 ```
 for file in $(cat for_IQTREE.txt); do
          grep "WARNING" "$file".log | sed -r 's/WARNING\:\sSequence\s([A-Za-z0-9\_\.\-]*).*/\1/g' > "$file"_seq-to-remove.txt
-         filter_fasta.py -f "$file" -o "$file".seqsremoved.fasta -s "$file"_seq-to-remove.txt -n
+         do seqkit grep "$file" -f "$file"_seq-to-remove.txt -v -o "$file".seqsremoved.fasta done
-done
 ```